SanctuaryRefugeeHealth/sanctuary-patient-api/README.md

       "password": "sanctuary"
     }

-  In subsequent requests, add the token from the response of the above request to your headers
+In subsequent requests, add the token from the response of the above request to your headers:

     Authorization: Bearer `token`

+### Access the production DB

+- Host: sanctuary-db.ckfr6vdnmy6d.ca-central-1.rds.amazonaws.com
+- Username: [your username from terraform]
+- Database: sanctuary_db

 ### Deploy

 - Make sure Docker is running
+- Make sure there is a `[sanctuary]` section in `~/.aws/credentials` containing your AWS credentials (from the AWS console).
 - Set `TAG` in `Makefile` (optional; you can redeploy using the previous version)
 - `make deploy`